The Parable of the Prodigal Son

 Luke 15:22-24

-Why?
-Because his father was hardly listening.
-He was too busy being glad.
-After giving his son a solid embrace, he pulled him toward home and began shouting orders to his servants, telling them to begin preparations for a grand celebration.
+After the father gave his son a solid embrace, he pulled him toward home and began shouting orders to his servants, telling them to begin preparations for a grand celebration.
 There was no question in his mind how the son should be treated.
 He had no need to deliberate on whether to show mercy.
 That already flooded his heart.
 And he had no need to weigh what kind of position the son should be given.
 He had resolved long before the son returned that he would, if he had a chance, restore the son to the full privileges of sonship.

 The lesson for us is abundantly clear.
 If a sinner comes to God and asks to be saved, he should not imagine that his request will initiate some sort of judicial process in the heavenly courtroom for the purpose of determining whether, in his case, God will grant forgiveness of sin and salvation from sin's penalty.
 Nor will there be any pondering of pros and cons regarding his status afterward—whether it will a place high or low in heavenly society.
 No, he will immediately, with the full warmth of divine love, be adopted as a full-fledged child of God.